zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

   See :ref:`traffic-class-support` for more details.

 * **Time Sensitive Networking.** The gPTP (generalized Precision Time Protocol) is supported.
-See :ref:`gptp-support` for more details.
+See :ref:`gptp_interface` for more details.

 Additionally these network technologies (link layers) are supported in Zephyr OS v1.7 and later: